bart-inho/HeliMax/README.md

 4. The order of the materials matters

 ## gprMax simulations
 The documentation of gprMax give some simple commands to run simulations.
-For example :
+For example:

 `python -m gprMax user_models/cylinder_Ascan_2D.in`,